AnarchoTechNYC/ansible-role-tor/README.md

     ```
     This configuration will route each new incoming connection to the Onion's virtual port `443` to a random target address in the range `192.168.1.10-12:443`.
 With such a configuration, be certain to carefully ensure that data transported between the Onion service host and the machine at `192.168.1.10` through `192.168.1.12` is encrypted while in motion.

+## Enabling and disabling Onion service configurations

-Onion service configurations are stored in `/etc/tor/torrc.d/onions-available`, which is `%include`'ed via the main Tor configuration file, `/etc/tor/torrc`.
-To enable an available configuration, symlink the file for the appropriate Onion service to the `/etc/tor/torrc.d/onions-enabled` directory and reload the Tor service (by sending the main Tor process a `HUP` signal).
-To disable an Onion, unlink the file from the `onions-enabled` directory and reload the Tor service again.
+Onion service configurations are stored in `/etc/tor/torrc.d/onions-available` and enabled by symlinking them from `/etc/tor/torrc.d/onions-enabled`.
+The `onions-enabled` directory is `%include`'ed via the main Tor configuration file, `/etc/tor/torrc`.
+To manually enable an available configuration, symlink the file for the appropriate Onion service to the `/etc/tor/torrc.d/onions-enabled` directory and reload the Tor service (by sending the main Tor process a `HUP` signal, e.g., `sudo systemctl reload tor` or directly `sudo killall --signal HUP tor`).
+To manually disable an Onion, unlink the file from the `onions-enabled` directory and reload the Tor service again.

 The symlinks are handled by the `enabled` key, described above, so you can do something like the following to disable but not remove an Onion service configuration: